|PL E-T Pro 23W Warm White E27

 This is a lamp aimed more at the professional customer than the general retail market, hence the rather utilitarian appearance, and graphically simple packing (alas, due to when I got this lamp, I never saved that - at least not to my knowledge, given my hoarding instinct, it may well turn up somewhere to prove me wrong though!).
 Also to prove that point, is that the lamp has not (visibly) changed in the three years since it was made, though I would assume that slight refinements have been made to the phosphor formulation and the electronics to improve lumen maintenance and to extend the life expectancy of this lamp.
 Other than that, it would appear to be a distinct case of "if it ain't broke, don't fix it" approach that's in operation here.
 Philips have a design that works, and is liked by the trade, so they've got enough sense not to go messing with it.

 My only real gripe with this lamp is that is features an instant start ballast - meaning that the lamp lights the moment that power is applied to it.
-This is done by simply applying a very high voltage across the lamp electrodes, causing the gas filling to be ionised and to start conducting.
+This is done by simply applying a very high voltage across the lamp cathodes, causing the gas filling to be ionised and to start conducting.
 The unfortunate side effect of this "instant" start, when the electrodes are cold, is that it is very hard on the lamp electrodes, causing a significant amount of material to be effectively "ripped" off the surface (known as sputtering) - mostly ending up attached to the walls of the tube in this area.
 This is the blackening that you see at the end of most fluorescent tubes as they age.
 This is something which invariably happens during the life of tubes, but starting in this manner does the most damage.
 There is a way to reduce the stress placed on the electrodes during in starting - that is "warm starting" the lamp.
 This is where a current is first passed through the electrodes, causing them to be heated (usually enough to produce a dim orange glow) for half a second or so.
 When the electrodes are heated in this manner, it causes them to start emitting electrons by thermionic means (go take a look at how a thermionic valve (vacuum tube) works - the principle is the same).
 This thermionic emission allows the voltage required to strike the lamp to be reduced considerably, and prevents so much material from being sputtered from the electrodes.
 To be honest, I'm somewhat surprised that a lamp in this price bracket does not make use of a ballast equipped to do this.

 This lamp added to the Virtual Display Shelf on the 19th February 2006 at 00:17.
-(Re-Write of old-format page.
-All text & Photography is new).